marty-qut/IAB207-Group-35/README.md

 # Everything in the bidding requirements except for closing the auction is now done.

 # 27/10
 # Closing an auction is now possible.
-I'm not exactly sure how a watchlist is going to work considering how forms are rendered on pages (the bidding form takes up that slot for any user that didn't create their respective listing).

 # TO-DO:
 # Almost everything to do with the watchlist